 XTERM is one of the most popular terminal emulators out there.
 Even though it might seem to be a bloated option when compared to st, it’s still a decent option that you can try for X Window System.

 It’s been actively developed for more than two decades now and seems to be constantly evolving.
-This is not visually appealing nor offers things like drop-down mode, but you can try it out.
+This is neither visually appealing nor offers drop-down mode, but you can try it out.

 How to install XTERM?

 You can easily find it in your system repositories.
 For Ubuntu-based distros, you can install it by the following command:

 You can find other packages (including NetBSD) on its official website.